MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/basics/fiji_tutorial_1.md

 ###1.
 Start Fiji

 !!!
 Tip "Exercise"
+	Start Fiji by double clicking on the Fiji icon on your desktop. <br>
+	On your **local PC** at the lab or home, you can find your Fiji under `C:\Users\YourUserName\Documents\Fiji.app`.
-	Navigate to your Fiji folder (normally Fiji.app) and double click on `fiji-windows-x64`.
+	Navigate to your Fiji folder and double click on `fiji-windows-x64`.

 ![Fiji GUI](../../assets/Fiji_GUI_notes.png)